Ford v. Wainwright: Background

-Alvin Bernard Ford was convicted of murder in 1974 and sentenced to death in Florida.
+Alvin Bernard Ford was convicted of first degree murder in 1974 and sentenced to death in Florida.
+On July 21, 1974, Ford shot and killed Officer Walter Ilyankoff during a Red Lobster restaurant robbery in Fort Lauderdale.
+One of his co-defendants, Alvin Lewis, pleaded guilty to second degree murder and was sentenced to life.
 In 1982, while on death row, Ford's mental health diminished to a point resembling paranoid schizophrenia.
 Ford began referring to himself as Pope John Paul III and reported such accomplishments as thwarting a vast Ku Klux Klan conspiracy to bury dead prisoners inside the prison walls, foiling an attempt by prison guards to torture his female relatives inside the prison, and personally appointing nine new justices to the Florida Supreme Court.
 Ford also claimed he was "free to go whenever [he] wanted" because he theorized that anyone who executed him would, in turn, be executed.

 A panel of three psychiatrists was eventually called to examine Ford's behavior, and it concluded that while Ford had psychosis and various mental disorders, he was still capable of understanding the nature of the death penalty and the effect that such a penalty would have on him.
 Florida Governor Bob Graham acted without further comment on the panel's findings but in accord with a Florida statute in signing a death warrant for Ford in 1984.
 Ford sued the secretary of the Florida Department of Corrections, Louie L. Wainwright.